Versatile and easy to cook with, tofu takes on many roles and adapts well to the flavors of sauces and marinades.

 First things first.
 Here's how to remove liquid from tofu: To make firm and extra-firm tofu even more firm, press the excess liquid out: wrap the block of tofu -- or strips of tofu -- in a clean towel (or paper towels) and set a weight on top (like a heavy skillet with a soup can or two).
 Leave the weight on for about 20 minutes.

 How to Fry Tofu

-Firm and extra-firm tofu are great choices for frying, which develops a wonderful contrast between crispy crust and delicate, airy interior.
-To fry, press out excess moisture to avoid splattering, cut the tofu into slices or cubes.
+Firm and extra-firm tofu are great choices for frying.
+Fried tofu develops a wonderful contrast between crispy crust and delicate, airy interior.
+To fry tofu, press out excess moisture to avoid splattering, cut the tofu into slices or cubes.
 Then fry over medium-high heat in vegetable oil in a skillet, wok, or deep fryer until golden brown, about 3 or 5 minutes per side.
 To test if the oil is ready, dip a chopstick or wooden spoon into it; if bubbles rise up, the oil is ready for tofu.

 - Crispy Fried Tofu

 If you prefer, you can bake tofu in the oven instead of frying it on the stovetop.
 Press out as much moisture as you can from the tofu, then cut into slices, and bake on a lightly oiled baking sheet at 350 degrees F. To add flavor, marinate the tofu in advance or try basting the tofu with simple soy sauce-based marinades.
 Here are several top-rated recipes for baked tofu.

 These recipes combine crumbled firm or extra-firm tofstanding bes